-Primary Care prescribers may agree to prescribe RED medicines either in exceptional circumstances to ensure continuity of supply while arrangements are made to obtain usual supplies from Secondary Care, or under the locally commissioned consultant/GP specialist-led service.
-However, they should be mindful of the responsibilities they accept in doing this.
+Primary Care prescribers may prescribe RED medicines in exceptional circumstances to ensure continuity of supply while arrangements are made to obtain usual supplies from Secondary Care, but should be mindful of the responsibilities they accept in doing this.

 Primary Care prescribers must ensure that details of any RED drugs prescribed by the specialist clinician are recorded in individual patient records on computer systems.
 It is advisable to do so under the READ code 8B2D (hospital prescription), or add to patients medication list as a hospital drug.